SystemSpace/Compendium/compendium.rst

 Are there Systems within Systems?
   We call those Subsystems, and they are seen as a part of their parent System.
 (In a sense, LFE is actually a subsystem of LFX (which is open-source, and holds the servers that run LFE.))

+Is it possible/allowed to make another Systemspace inside of a System, like recursion?
+  It's possible but it wouldn't be easy.
+You'd run out of energy sometime.
+So eternal recursion isn't something that is deemed possible without external input.

 Where is the server for LFE?
   The server behind LFE is in its own System, called LFX - which is hosted in RISEN hosting.